Occupational and Environmental Medicine Residency

 Instructional Facilities

-The main facilities, which offer a wide depth and breadth of clinical and research experiences and training, where the trainees practice and see patients are:
+The main facilities, which offer a wide depth and breadth of clinical, non-clinical and research experiences and training, are:

-- Dept. of Industrial Relations, Division of Workers: Non‐clinical experiential
+- CA Dept. of Industrial Relations, Division of Workers Compensation : Non-clinical

-- ZSFG Federally Qualified Health Center: Clinical experiential
+- ZSFG Federally Qualified Health Center: Quality Improvement Project

 - Kaiser Permanente Medical Center (San Francisco): Clinical experiential